3 Easy Anxiety Relief Exercises You Can Use Anywhere

 Progressive muscle relaxation seeks to help your brain recognize what it feels like for your muscles to be in a relaxed, tension-free state.
 To initiate PMR, get comfortable in a seated position.
 Starting at the tips of your toes and working your way up, flex each major muscle group for a count of 10 seconds, then release for a count of 10 seconds.
 Move on to the next group of muscles, flexing for 10 seconds, then releasing for 10 seconds.

-This action helps remind the body of the difference between tension and relaxation, which can help the brain identify and remedy a tense situation.
+This anxiety relief exercise helps remind the body of the difference between tension and relaxation, which can help the brain identify and remedy a tense situation.
 As this unconscious tension tends to trip the anxiety alarm, keeping muscles relaxed as much as possible is an important tool that can combat ongoing anxiety.